Ada-Developers-Academy/jump-start-live/lessons/day1/style.md

 * All code inside a `if`, `elsif`, or `else` should be indented

 #### Variable names
-* Variable name should clearly describe what they hold
+* Variable names should clearly describe what they hold
 * Use `snake_case` for variable names (e.g, user_full_name instead of userfullname)

 #### Comments